lambdaworks/lambda-knowledge-bot/README.md

 # Description

-Knowle is a Slack bot meant for answering all of the employees' questions about the company, with the help of vector databases and Large Language Models.
+Knowle is a Slack bot meant for answering questions from documentation, such as a company's knowledge base, with the help of vector databases and Large Language Models.

 # Behavior